monoglint/monoglint-style-guide/README.md

 # monoglint-style-guide

 **biggest thing to get out of this**
 - PREFIXES ONLY CLASSIFY TYPES.
 DO NOT USE PREFIXES FOR CASUAL VARIABLE NAMES OR LITERALLY ANYTHING ELSE.
-DON'T BE LAZY AND MAKE YOUR CODE MAKE SENSE
+DON'T BE LAZY AND MAKE YOUR CODE MAKE SENSE.
 ```cpp
 using t_node_ptr = std::unique_ptr<node>;